- Acquire a full understanding of the collective bargaining process

 Learn the Fundamentals of Negotiating with this Two-Day Workshop Led by Cornell ILR Experts in NYC.
 Register Now.Learn More

-Interest-based bargaining teaches you how to frame negotiations as joint problem solving to resolve each party's underlying issues, needs and concerns.
-This workshop provides a systematic process for putting interest-based negotiation principles into practice in collective bargaining and grievance handling.Learn More
+Interest-based bargaining frames negotiations in terms of shared problem to solve-resolving each party's underlying issues, needs and concerns.
+This workshop provides a systematic process for putting interest-based negotiation principles into practice in collective bargaining, grievance handling, and day-to-day conflicts.Learn More